2Checkout Review (Now Verifone)

 - Revenue Recovery Tools: 2Checkout claims to help merchants recover up to 20% of their revenue using its account updater and retry logic tool.

-2Monetize (For Selling Digital Goods ONLY)
+2Monetize (For Selling Digital Goods Only)

-All of the features from 2Sell, PLUS:
+Along with the features from 2Sell, 2Monetize offers:

 - Conversion Rate Optimization Tools & Services: The company doesn’t include more detailed information about its tools and services on its website.